fintelkai/kvf-hugo/content/cssl19-only.md

 ## Course description

 This intermediate to advanced class will review what is known about exclusive markers like *only* and its cousins (in English and cross-linguistically).
-Topics include dimensions of meaning, mirativity, NPI licensing, the relation to exhaustification, the role of exclusives in expressions of sufficiency, the interaction with bare plurals and bare conditionals.
+Topics include dimensions of meaning, mirativity, NPI licensing, the role of exclusives in expressions of sufficiency, the interaction with bare plurals and bare conditionals.

 ## Pre-class survey